-Custom Alert – Create your very own custom alert, or use out of the box pre-configured alerts, to highlight significant events as they happen.
+Custom Alert – Create your very own custom alert or use out of the box pre-configured alerts, to highlight significant events as they happen.
 Add alerts to custom channels or see them come up in the Show All channel.
 Alerts interrupt the cycle on the TV to bring you live events when they happen.
 Once displayed for the first time they then join the channel queue to display again so that no one misses out on the breaking news.

-Office Message – Update staff on current events, company updates or give them a sneak peak at new products.
+Office Message – Update staff on current events, company updates or give them a sneak peek at new products.
 Custom messages with custom backgrounds keep your team in the information loop all the time.
-Create a motivational quote that shows on the TV for all time or create special announcement for today.
+Create a motivational quote that shows on the TV for all time or create a special announcement for today.

 Countdown Message – Want to countdown to that big event of the day or the month?
-Create a countdown message to introduce a sense o’f urgency and get the whole team excited about what’s going to happen.
+Create a countdown message to introduce a sense of urgency and get the whole team excited about what’s going to happen.